ArcaneNibble/cnoidal/format_notes.md

 The string dictionary is a sequence of null-terminated strings.
 Note that in VZT files this is _only_ used for strings (and not doubles, MLT_9, etc.).

+Padding aligns the data to a multiple of 4 bytes.

 ### Value changes

 Each facility in the VZT file is mapped to one or more sequential entries (per bit plane) in the vindex table.
 The number of entries is equal to the length of the facility (for vectors) or else is 32 for integers/strings or 64 for floating-point values.
 In other words, all multi-bit signals are broken up and treated as a block of 1-bit signals.
 TODO MSB LSB ORDERING